BitBagCommerce/SyliusCmsPlugin/doc/use_case_blocks.md

 ![Screenshot showing content management config in admin](blocks_create_cms.png)

-## Possible to achieve result on the front of the store:
+## Result possible to achieve on the front of the store:

 The image below presents you a sample result of Block with a content rendered on the product page: